Gerry Davis (screenwriter)

 Gerald Davis (23 February 1930 – 31 August 1991) was a British television writer, best known for his contributions to the science-fiction genre.
-He also wrote for the soap operas Coronation Street and United!.
+He also wrote for the soap operas United! and Coronation Street.

 Career

 Doctor Who

 From 1966 until the following year, Davis was the story editor of the BBC science-fiction series Doctor Who, for which he created the character Jamie McCrimmon and co-created the popular cybernetic monsters known as the Cybermen, who continue to make appearances in the show, having been revived in the new run.
 His fellow co-creator of these creatures was the programme's unofficial scientific adviser, Dr. Kit Pedler.

 Davis briefly returned to writing Doctor Who in 1975, penning the original script for Revenge of the Cybermen, though the transmitted version was heavily rewritten by then script-editor Robert Holmes.
 Davis also adapted several of his scripts into novelisations for Target Books' Doctor Who range.